wenronchen/PTM-TBA/README.md

 # PTM-TBA

-A toolkit for extracting PTM information and verifing PTM information with top-down MS, bottom-up MS and UniProt annotations.
+A toolkit for extracting PTM information and verifying PTM information with top-down MS, bottom-up MS, and UniProt annotations

 ## PTM-TBA tutorials
 ### Download